 The internet is a great equalizer.
 It is cheap for you to access information and also cheap for educational institutions to provide access to knowledge.

-A few of my favorite places to learn new skills for free are Khan Academy, Massachusetts Institute of Technology (MIT) Open Courseware, Codecademy, and EdX.
+Some of my favorite places to learn new skills for free are Udemy, Khan Academy, Massachusetts Institute of Technology (MIT) Open Courseware, Codecademy, and EdX.

 Here is a sample of the diversity of free classes that are available: